-The ramification index at the point $z_u$ is the greatest common divisor of the exponents of $\alpha$ and $(z_u + \beta)$, which we have already shown to be $d(\mathcal{T}_{R,S})/d(R)$, where $S \in \mathcal{N}_R$ is the neighbor of $R$ living in the component $u \in U^R$.
-The ramification index at $0$ is the greatest common divisor of $N_R/d(R)$ and $N_F/d(R)$, which $1/d(R)$ is the greatest common divisor associated to the part of the resolution graph (trunk or end) where $F$ lives.
-Finally, the ramification index at infinity is the greatest common divisor of $N_R/d(R)$ and the sum of all other exponents, which is $1/d(R)$ times the greatest common divisor associated to the part of the resolution graph \emph{opposite} to where $F$ lies (once again, this is because the sum of all $N_E$ where $E$ runs through the divisors adjacent to $R$ is a multiple of $N_R$).
+The ramification index at the point $-z_u$ is the greatest common divisor of the exponents of $\alpha$ and $(z_u + \beta)$, which we have already shown to be $c(\mathcal{T}_{R,S})/c(R)$, where $S \in \mathcal{N}_R$ is the neighbor of $R$ living in the component $u \in U^R$.
+The ramification index at $0$ is the greatest common divisor of the exponents of $\alpha$ and $\beta$, which by \eqref{gcd-computation-1} is $\gcd(N_R, N_E)/c(R)$ where $E$ is the unique divisor adjacent to $R$ and to the right of $R$.
+Finally, the ramification index at infinity is the greatest common divisor of $N_R/c(R)$ and the sum of all other exponents, which is $\gcd(N_R, N_F)/c(R)$ where $F$ is the unique divisor adjacent to $R$ and to the \emph{left} of $R$ (once again, this is because the sum of all $N_{E'}$ where $E'$ runs through the divisors adjacent to $R$ is a multiple of $N_R$).
 This way we have counted the points that $\{\ac(f \circ \mu)(t) = 1\}$ is missing to be compact.

 Recall from Theorem \ref{contact-loci-decomposition} that $\frakZ_{m,R} = \overline{\X_{m,E_\dom(m,R)}}$.
 The effect of this closure in the topology is to ``fill in'' the missing points of $\{\ac(f \circ \mu)(t) = 1\}$ that lie above the point which corresponds to the intersection with the end $\mathcal{F}_R$.
 This can be seen for instance by repeating the computation of Lemma \ref{ac-equations} but considering the coefficients in the $(x_{g^R-1}^R, y_{g^R-1}^R)$.
 From here the result follows for $R \in \mathcal{R}_0$.
 The computation for $R \in \mathcal{R}_1$ is totally analogous. \end{proof}